smithy-lang/smithy/_sources/spec/selectors.rst.txt

 Neighbors
 =========

-The *current* shape evaulated by a selector is changed using a neighbor token, ``>``.
+The *current* shape evaluated by a selector is changed using a neighbor token, ``>``.
 A neighbor token returns every shape that is connected to the current shape.
 For example, the following selector returns the key and value members of every map: